AshPrins/CMPG-323-Overview-24136220/README.md

 # CMPG-323-Overview-24136220
-Main repository for the different projects throughout the semester.
+Overview repository for progress on the different projects throughout the semester.